astroveny/aws-bootcamp-cruddur-2023/journal/week5.md

 ### Pattern A

-We have to refactor the services to intigrate 'Cognito user id', add access token to the frontend messages pages/components, this will display the message with the user handle, display name and created time.
+This pattern will list Messages in Message Group into Application, we have to refactor the services to intigrate 'Cognito user id', add access token to the frontend messages pages/components, which will display the message with the user handle, display name and created time.

   #### DynamoDB library for Flask
   [Back to top](#week-5)